John Watson: I knew it was dangerous getting you into crap telly.

 Synopsis: First words.
 First steps.
 Tiny things like first smile, first laugh, the first time he reaches out and grabs Sally's finger.
 Sherlock misses everything.
 The real reason Sally Donovan hates Sherlock so much?
 They have a child he never sees.

-Comments: Beautiful; though the premise is somewhat off-putting, the author manages to take this slightly ridiculous concept and transform it into something really quite lovely that slots suprisingly well into the season one canon.
-Painful, thoughtful, and written with a rare deftness of touch, this fic isn't one to be missed.
+Comments: Beautiful; though the premise is somewhat off-putting, the author manages to take the slightly unfeasible and almost cliché ex-lovers explanation to Sally's particular blend of hostility and transform it into something really quite lovely that slots surprisingly well into the season one canon.
+Deeply painful, thoughtful, and written with a rare deftness of touch, this fic gives the oft neglected Sally Donovan some stunningly perfect and much-needed characterisation, and definitely isn't to be missed.

 Recommended by Star Bright, Zephyr7, piratemonkey06, Edhla